goruck/smart-zoneminder/tpu-servers/README.md

 9. Download the model *nn4.v2.t7* from [OpenFace](https://cmusatyalab.github.io/openface/models-and-accuracies/) to generate the face embeddings and store it in this directory and the ```face-det-rec``` directory since it will be used for training the svm used for face classification.

-10. Follow the same steps descibed in the ```face-det-rec``` directory to train the svm face classifier and copy the resulting label and recognizer pickle files to this directory.
+10. Create a directory for each person's face images that you want recognized, named for the person's face, in a directory called "dataset".
+Also create a directory called 'Unknown' that will hold faces of random strangers that is needed for the training of the svm face classifier.

+11. Place 20 or so images of the person's face in each directory you created above plus about 20 random stranger faces in the 'Unknown' folder.

+12. Run the face encoder program, [encode_faces.py](./encode_faces.py), using the images in the directories created above.
+See the "Encoding the faces using OpenCV and deep learning" in the guide mentioned above.
+This will create a pickle file containing the face embedding.

+13. Run the svm-based face classifier training program, [train.py](./train.py).
+This will create two pickle files - one for the svm model and one for the model labels.

-12. Mount ZoneMinder's alarm image store on the Dev Board so the server can find the alarm images and process them.
+14. Mount ZoneMinder's alarm image store on the Dev Board so the server can find the alarm images and process them.
 The store should be auto-mounted using ```sshfs``` at startup which is done by an entry in ```/etc/fstab```.
 ```bash
 # Setup sshfs.
 $ sudo apt-get install sshfs